Guide to the Island of FOEHR – every village a home

 Also, the day trips to the Halligs around Föhr are starting from here.

-Halligs are small, undiked islets off the coast of Schleswig-Holstein.
-There are ten of them, and if you can arrange it, it’s totally worth staying another day to enjoy a cruise to these unique, secluded places.
-You can visit either one of the two largest of the ten German Halligs – which are Langeneß and Hooge – or the smallest one, Hallig Gröde where 19 inhabitants form Germany’s smallest municipality.
+Halligs are small, undiked islets off the coast of Germany’s northernmost Federal State, Schleswig-Holstein.
+There are ten of them, and if you have the opportunity, it’s totally worth staying another day to enjoy a cruise to these unique, secluded places.
+You can visit either one of the two largest of the ten Halligs called Langeneß and Hooge.
+Or you go to the smallest one, Hallig Gröde where 19 inhabitants form Germany’s smallest municipality.

 MS HAUKE HAIEN